Spondylosis (Spinal Arthritis): Causes, Symptoms and Treatments

 Spondylosis, the medical term for spinal arthritis, refers to spinal degeneration.
 Spondylosis treatments, such as physical therapy, are available at Coastal Spine.

-- Spondylosis can result from several different causes:
+Spondylosis symptoms result from several different causes, such as:

 - Genetics.
 You can be more susceptible if arthritis runs in your family.